|

 how, given the prevalent understanding of poetry as a specifically

-position (antiquarian or domestic) in Romantic print culture.
+(antiquarian or domestic) in Romantic print culture.
+Argues that

-Lay of the Last Minstrel influentially adopts orality
+Last Minstrel influentially adopts orality as its ostensible

 Lee,